 Facebook has an ad type that helps you to drive traffic to your website.
-Would you pay a shiny dime (or less) for somebody to join your e-mail list?
-Statistics show that for every dollar spent on e-mail marketing, business owners will see a $36 return.
-A dime is pennies compared to the potential return you’ll see from your e-mail list.
+Would you pay a shiny dime (or less) for somebody to join your email list?
+Statistics show that for every dollar spent on email marketing, business owners will see a $36 return.
+A dime is pennies compared to the potential return you could see from your email list.

 Nobody is saying to abandon social media.
 Use e-mail and social media to support each other but don’t forget about e-mail.

-It’s seen as the dinosaur of the digital marketing world but it’s in no danger of dying off.
-E-mail is here to stay and rightfully so.
-Your best results will come from your e-mail list.
-The studies prove it.
+It’s seen as the dinosaur of the digital marketing world, but it’s in no danger of dying off.
+Email is here to stay and rightfully so.
+Your best results can come from your email list.